Learn more about this program and others at the Health Professions Open House.

 As a health information technician, you will be a member of the allied health team specifically trained in the technical areas of health information.
 These areas include the collection, analysis, dissemination, and maintenance of health care and patient-related data including medical records.
 Health information technicians are also trained in basic management and supervisory principles for health information services, quality improvement and utilization management.
 The Health Information Technology program at Onondaga will prepare you in the areas of:

 Program: The A.A.S. degree in Health Information Technology emphasizes concentrated studies in health information supported by clinical experiences in cooperating health care facilities and agencies.
 The HIT program is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM), 233 North Michigan Avenue, Suite 2150, Chicago, IL 60601, telephone (312) 233-1183.
-Graduates qualify for registration in the health information technology field by passing the national credentialing examination required by AHIMA.
+Graduates qualify for certification in the health information technology field by passing the national credentialing examination required by AHIMA.
 Graduates may transfer to a four-year college to pursue a baccalaureate degree in health information management.

 BIO 171, BIO 172, BIO 221 and all required HIT courses completed with a C or higher.